Pfaffian structure of basin walls for coalescing particles: Introduction

-All three approaches---the analytic methods of~\cite{TZ2011, GarrodPTZ2018} and the checkerboard duality---require \emph{skip-free} motion (transitions only to neighboring states, so that particles cannot change order without first meeting~\cite{KM1959}), but their scopes differ.
+The analytic methods of~\cite{TZ2011,GarrodPTZ2018} and the checkerboard duality all require skip-free motion, but their scopes differ.

 Tribe and Zaboronski~\cite{TZ2011} established the Pfaffian point process for coalescing Brownian motions under the maximal entrance law.
-Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} extended this to the discrete lattice and all deterministic initial conditions via the spin-pair duality, yielding a $2 \times 2$ matrix kernel giving all correlation functions.
+Garrod, Poplavskyi, Tribe, and Zaboronski~\cite{GarrodPTZ2018} extended this to continuous-time random walks on~$\ZZ$ with spatially inhomogeneous rates and all deterministic initial conditions via the spin-pair duality, yielding a $2 \times 2$ matrix kernel giving all correlation functions.
 Tribe and Zaboronski~\cite{TribeZaboronski2026} further extended it to every entrance law, again via the spin-pair duality.

-The checkerboard duality yields Pfaffian empty-interval probabilities for arbitrary inhomogeneous edge probabilities.
-In the continuous setting, differentiating recovers the Tribe--Zaboronski kernel (\Cref{sec:pfaffian}).
-In the discrete setting, combining the empty-interval formula with the algebraic reconstruction of~\cite{GarrodPTZ2018} yields a Pfaffian point process with explicit $2 \times 2$ matrix kernel (\Cref{prop:discrete-pp}).
-Since the empty-interval formula holds for arbitrary inhomogeneous probabilities, the Pfaffian point process extends to the settings of~\Cref{sec:examples}.
+FitzGerald, Tribe, and Zaboronski~\cite{FitzGeraldTZ2022} proved sharp asymptotics for the Fredholm Pfaffians arising from these kernels, rigorously confirming the gap exponents predicted by Derrida and Zeitak~\cite{DerridaZeitak1996}.